Linux / arm64

 Over 30 reference applications in Graph Composer, C/C++, and Python to get you started.
 Build applications that support: Action Recognition, Pose Estimation and many more.
 We also include a complete reference app (deepstream-app) that can be setup with intuitive configuration files.

 Container support is now available for all Jetson platforms including Jetson Xavier NX, AGX Xavier and AGX Orin.
-The deepstream-l4t:6.1 family of containers are GPU accelerated and based on the NVIDIA Jetson products running on ARM64 architecture.
-For additional information refer “Usage of heavy TRT base dockers since DS 6.1” section in NVIDIA DeepStream SDK Developer Guide.
+The deepstream-l4t:6.1.1 family of containers are GPU accelerated and based on the NVIDIA Jetson products running on ARM64 architecture.
+For additional information refer “Usage of heavy TRT base dockers since DeepStream 6.1” section in NVIDIA DeepStream SDK Developer Guide.

-Starting with DeepStream 4.0.1 release, different container variants are being released for Jetson (ARM64) platforms to cater to different user needs.
+DeepStream offers different container variants for Jetson (ARM64) platforms to cater to different user needs.
 Containers are differentiated based on image tags as described below:

-These containers leverage the NVIDIA Container Runtime on Jetson, which is available for install as part of NVIDIA JetPack version 5.0.1 DP .
+These containers leverage the NVIDIA Container Runtime on Jetson, which is available for install as part of NVIDIA JetPack version 5.0.2 .
 The platform specific libraries and select device nodes for a particular device are mounted by the NVIDIA Container Runtime into the DeepStream container from the underlying host, thereby providing necessary dependencies (BSP Libraries) for DeepStream applications to execute within the container.